Data Centers in Cologne

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count is over 30 as of September 2025.
-The market features a healthy mix of local fiber providers like NetCologne and global Tier 1 carriers, ensuring competitive pricing for transit and transport.
+Carrier Density & Carrier Neutrality: Carrier count is over 30 as of January 2026.
+The market features a healthy mix of local fiber providers and global Tier 1 carriers, ensuring competitive pricing for transit and transport.
+This density provides the redundancy needed for high-uptime requirements without the premium costs found in primary Tier 1 markets.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
 While local dedicated on-ramps are absent, the market relies on high-capacity private extensions to Frankfurt, the nearest major cloud hub.
-This configuration provides sub-5ms latency to major platforms via purpose-built fiber paths.
+This configuration provides low-latency access to major platforms via purpose-built fiber paths.

 Bare Metal: High-performance dedicated hardware is readily available through providers such as IONOS and Leaseweb, supporting rapid deployment for edge workloads.